 Summary

-If you’re emailing your resume to the hiring manager directly, you’ll also want to add the LinkedIn URL in your email signature.
+Looking for a way to stand out from the crowd?
+If you’re emailing your resume to the hiring manager, you’ll also want to add the LinkedIn URL in your email signature.
 This allows them to easily click on the link and view your profile without opening your resume document again.